joshdewhurst/DataAnalysisInPython/README.md

 ### Libraries Used:

-For this project, we will be using the following libraries:
+For this project, I will be using the following libraries:

 - Pandas: for data manipulation and analysis
 - NumPy: for numerical computing